 Let me take you on a journey through the most important parts of the 94 acres of this Mughal powerhouse.
 While you will see a lot more than these, here are my 10 major highlights of the epic Agra Fort.

 History of the Agra Fort

-Delhi was the capital of Mughal India while Babur and Humayun were the rulers.
+Delhi was the capital of Mughal Dynasty in India while Babur and Humayun were the rulers.
 However, even they considered this as a strategic city and used an old brick fort as their stronghold when in Agra.
 It was Akbar who shifted the capital to Agra from Delhi and ordered a Red Sandstone fort to be built.
 The fort took around 8 years to construct and was built around the same time as the grand tomb of Humayun in Delhi.
 It had over 500 buildings within it and remained a powerhouse of the Mughal till Aurangzeb ruled.